swiimii/data-vis-design-critique/index.md

 ## What design choices are effective?
 The use of stacked bar charts is effective for comparing games' interest while still showing peaks in data over time.
-And, if the user wants to omit comparisons and just view trends for one title, they can always choose to view the game-specific chart.
+If the user wants to omit comparisons and just view trends for one title, they can always choose to view the game-specific chart.
+Or, if the user wants to see a wider view of all their projects' totals, they can increase the date range shown, which will replace the bar chart with a line chart to more prominently display trends in data.

 <img src="img/hover2.png" alt="Spike in chart"/>